 There are several solutions to cleaning hard-to-reach areas on your vinyl siding, such as wand extensions and soft bristle brushes with long handles, but it’s best to hire a professional in these cases.
 An experienced technician will be able to safely and completely clean all areas of your vinyl siding.

 How to prevent algae growth on vinyl siding?

-Algae is mostly found in areas with a cool, moist climate with a lack of direct sunlight.
+Algae is generally found in areas with a cool, moist climate with a lack of direct sunlight.
 The best way to prevent algae growth is to have your siding cleaned once per year.

 How to remove rust stains from vinyl siding?

 The Vinyl Siding Institute (VSI) lists these cleaners as commonly accepted applications: Fantastik, Murphy Oil Soap, and Windex.